mreintz/circleOfFifths/README.md

 - PyAudio==0.2.14 (if you want sound output support)

 PyAudio might have som requirements.
 On my Linux box I needed to install portaudio19-dev on the base system in order to compile the wheel for pyaudio.

+Please note that you don't need to install anything if you run the binaries under Releases.

 Uses the https://nwhitehead.github.io/tinysoundfont-pybind/guide.html library and default sound font.